 The Negro: An American Asset by Rev. S.J.
 Fisher, DD.
 Published by Board of Missions for Freedmen of the Presbyterian Church in the USA.
 Surprising verbiage from the Presbyterian Church: “We can neither understand the Negro, nor realize how great is his progress if we do not look back to the pit from which he was digged.
 We cannot sympathize or feel a loving consideration for this people unless we see him emerge from savagery.”
 Continue reading

-This is a collection of two signatures from Civil Rights legend James Meredith.
-One signature is on the cover of a program where he spoke in the 90’s; the other signature is on the cover of a booklet he sold based on his autobiography.
+This is a collection of three signatures from Civil Rights legend James Meredith.
+One signature is an autographed photo sized 4×6; another signature is on the cover of a program where he spoke in the 90’s; the last signature is on the cover of a booklet he sold based on his autobiography.
 In 1962, James Meredith was the first African-American student admitted to the segregated University of Mississippi, an event that was a flashpoint in the African American civil rights movement.
 Inspired by President John F. Kennedy’s inaugural address, Meredith decided to exercise his constitutional rights and apply to the University of Mississippi.
 His goal was to put pressure on the Kennedy administration to enforce civil rights for African Americans.
 Continue reading

 John Lewis (pictured at the front of the line on this cover) has boldly signed this March 19, 1965 LIFE Magazine that features the Selma, Alabama cover story of “Bloody Sunday”…when peaceful demonstrators were beaten on the Edmund Pettus Bridge by State Troopers.